microchip-pic-avr-examples/pic18f16q20-i3c-target-mplab-mcc/README.md

 ![setup](images/setup.png)

-_Note: The Protocol Analyzer, Controller and PIC18-Q20 are all connected to the same ground.
+_Note: The Protocol Analyzer, Controller and PIC18-Q20 are connected to the same ground.
 Be careful not to create ground loops while doing this as it will interfere with the I3C bus._

 The following connections are necessary for this example:

-1. Connect the I3C Serial Data (SDA) and I3C Serial Clock (SCL) pins of PIC18F16Q20 to the SCL, SDA pins of the Controller, respectively.
+1. Connect the I3C Serial Data (SDA) and I3C Serial Clock (SCL) pins of PIC18F16Q20 to the SCL, SDA pins of the Controller.
 2. Connect the I3C bus SCL and SDA pins to the I3C Protocol Analyzer to observe transactions in the bus.

 ### Pin Connection Table